 Derived from the bulb or clove of the plant, garlic is used as a spice and to treat hyperlipidemia, hypertension, atherosclerosis, cancer, and infections.
 Because processing can have a substantial effect on the chemical content of garlic (the volatile oil components are sensitive to heat and certain enzymes are acid-labile), the best measure of the total activity of garlic is its ability to produce allicin, which in turn, results in the formation of other active constituents (1).
 Several oral garlic formulations are available, and clinical studies have addressed a variety of the proposed claims.

-Placebo-controlled trials on the cholesterol lowering effect of garlic yielded mixed results (2) (3) (4) (5) (6) (7) (31), but analysis of a systematic review shows that garlic is effective in lowering total cholesterol and LDL cholesterol levels (37).
+Placebo-controlled trials on the cholesterol lowering effect of garlic yielded mixed results (2) (3) (4) (5) (6) (7) (31), but a systematic review showed that garlic is effective in lowering total cholesterol and LDL cholesterol levels (37).
 Studies evaluating the antithrombotic effects repeatedly show modest reduction in platelet aggregation, but varying levels of fibrinolytic activity; and mixed effects with regard to reductions in blood glucose, blood pressure, or risk of cardiovascular disease (8).
 Garlic supplementation may benefit patients with hepatopulmonary syndrome (32).

 Whether garlic is effective in reducing the risk of mortality and cardiovascular morbidity in patients diagnosed with hypertension is also inconclusive (45).